schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Doorstep

-A specific archivist realises a medical cabal at a exit.
+A specific archivist realises a medical cabal at an exit.

 ## Winnable Heads